hikeventures/hikeventures.github.io/_posts/articles/products/2017-03-03-sawyer-lifestraw.markdown

 Usually, I always filter water before I use it.
 This is also the case when I prepare lunch or dinner and have to boil water.
 I know, boiling water would also kill the bacterias but it's just a habit.

-Moreover, I am also able to remove small particels by using a filter.
+Moreover, I am also able to remove small particles by using a filter.

 <a href="http://amzn.to/2lZIqQl" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">See the Sawyer Mini</button></a>